Freedom89/yxkd/_posts/gatech/ga_notes/2024-08-09-gt-ga-exam-graph-mf-rsa.md

 ## Cut property

-The **cut property** exists if (and only if) an edge is of minimum weight on any cut, then the edge is part of some MST.
+The **cut property** asserts if (and only if) an edge is of minimum weight on any cut, then the edge is part of some MST.
 * Used to include edges
 * if all edge weights are unique, then the **cut property** assets if (and only if) an edge is the minimum across any cut, then the edge is part of every MST.